annefou/ahm18.neic.nordforsk.org/_crossteams/02-hands-on2.md

 ---
-ho-organizers: TDB
+ho_organizers: TDB
-ho-title: How do we use Slack, TypeForm, Zendesk and indico to organise communication and events?
+ho_title: How do we use Slack, TypeForm, Zendesk and indico to organise communication and events?
-details: /crossteams/hodetails2/
+ho_details: /crossteams/ho_details2/
 ---

 TDB